-Before we delve deep into the full overview, let us begin by answering a frequently-occurring question.
-Why?
-Why is there a need for a rugged Celerio – or shall I say crossover Celerio – in the Indian market.
+Before we delve deep into the full overview of Maruti Suzuki Celerio X, let us begin by answering a frequently-occurring question.
+Why is there a need for a rugged Celerio or shall I say crossover Celerio in the Indian market?

-Given the automotive market scenario last year, the only type of vehicle that actually sold well in the country were SUVs.
-So much so, that newer brands forayed in the country with SUVs in a hope to grab some market shares.
+The only type of vehicle that actually sold well in the country were SUVs as per the automotive market scenario last year.
+That newer brands forayed came into the country with SUVs in the hope to grab some market shares.
 So, modifying the Celerio to look like a crossover – well, at least a bit – was, perhaps, an informed decision.

 Going by the technical specifications, the Celerio X is 3,715mm in length, 1,635mm in width, and 1,565mm in height.
-Moreover, the ground clearance is 165mm, the boot space capacity is 235-litres, and the wheelbase is 2,425mm.
-The kerb weight for the base-spec variant is 835kg.
+Moreover, the ground clearance is 165mm and the boot space capacity is 235-litres.
+The wheelbase is 2,425mm and the kerb weight for the base-spec variant is 835kg.

-Enter the cabin, and there isn’t much here that differentiates the Celerio X from the standard model.
+If we will enter the cabin then there isn’t much here that differentiates the Celerio X from the standard model.
 The overall layout of the cabin remains unchanged.
 However, the black-and-beige interior theme is now replaced by a sportier all-black layout.
-The equipment list, sadly, remains unchanged.
-Therefore, the Celerio X, in the top-end variant, comes fitted with a 2-DIN audio system with Bluetooth/iPod/AUX connectivity, steering-mounted audio controls, MID, dual-airbags and ABS with EBD.
+The equipment list, remains unchanged.
+Therefore, the Celerio X, in the top-end variant, comes fitted with a 2-DIN audio system with Bluetooth/iPod/AUX connectivity, steering-mounted audio controls, MID, dual-airbags, and ABS with EBD.
 The only grouse, though, is the absence of the company’s Smartplay infotainment system and climate control.

 On the mechanical front, the Celerio X is powered by the same K10-series motor that propels in the standard model.
 The 998cc three-cylinder engine is capable of producing 67bhp and 90Nm of torque.
 It comes mated to either a 5-speed manual or an AMT gearbox.
 The engine is extremely punchy, and it loves to redline.

 The ride quality, too, is very well sorted out.
-The handling, however, is a sore point of the Celerio X, for the steering doesn’t inspire much confidence while cornering.
 In summary, the ride quality and handling of the Celerio X remains identical to the Celerio.